andrea-tango/HaraliCU/README.md

 ## <a name="ref"></a>References ##

-A detailed description of HaraliCU, as well as a complete experimental comparison against a CPU version by using the dataset described below ([Data](#data)), can be found in:
+A detailed description of HaraliCU, as well as a complete experimental comparison against the corresponding CPU version by using the dataset described below ([Data](#data)), can be found in:

 - Rundo L., Tangherloni A., Galimberti S., Cazzaniga P., Woitek R., Sala E., Nobile M.S., Mauri G.: "HaraliCU: GPU-Powered Haralick FeatureExtraction on Medical Images Exploitingthe Full Dynamics of Gray-scale Levels", International Conference on Parallel Architectures and Compilation Techniques, submitted.